bonsai-rx/pulsepal/docs/articles/custom-pulse-trains.md

 Custom pulse trains are uploaded to the Pulse Pal, which has 2 memory slots for 2 custom pulse trains of up to 1000 pulses each.
 Custom pulse trains are defined by an array of doubles specifying the pulse onset times (with respect to trigger onset) and voltages.
 Pulse duration is set separately by the `Phase1Duration` on the output channel that the custom pulse train is being played (and is thus identical for all the pulses).

 ## Constructing custom pulse trains
-Custom pulse trains can be constructed using the ['CustomPulseTrain'](xref:Bonsai.PulsePal.CustomPulseTrain) operator and sent to the device using the ['SendCustomPulseTrain'](xref:Bonsai.PulsePal.SendCustomPulseTrain) operator.
+Custom pulse trains can be constructed using the [`CustomPulseTrain`](xref:Bonsai.PulsePal.CustomPulseTrain) operator and sent to the device using the [`SendCustomPulseTrain`](xref:Bonsai.PulsePal.SendCustomPulseTrain) operator.
 When sending the custom pulse train to the Pulse Pal, the `CustomTrainIdentifier` needs to be set to either of the two custom train IDs that the Pulse Pal can store.
-Although the `Phase1Duration` property only needs to be set during playback, it can be set at the same time using the ['ConfigureChannelParameter'](xref:Bonsai.PulsePal.ConfigureChannelParameter) operator with the `Phase1Duration` property.
+Although the `Phase1Duration` property only needs to be set during playback, it can be set at the same time using the [`ConfigureChannelParameter`](xref:Bonsai.PulsePal.ConfigureChannelParameter) operator with the `Phase1Duration` property.
 The workflow below encapsulates all of these steps.

 :::workflow
 ![Create Custom Pulse Trains](../workflows/create-custom-pulsetrain.bonsai)
 :::

-In the ['CustomPulseTrain'](xref:Bonsai.PulsePal.CustomPulseTrain) operator, the array of doubles specifying the pulse onset times and voltages can be set using the `PulseOnsetCollection` editor.
+In the [`CustomPulseTrain`](xref:Bonsai.PulsePal.CustomPulseTrain) operator, the array of doubles specifying the pulse onset times and voltages can be set using the `PulseOnsetCollection` editor.
 The screenshot below reproduces the example custom pulse train in the image at the beginning of this section.

 !['Bonsai - PulseOnsetCollection'](~/images/pulse-onset-collection.png)

 > [!NOTE]
 > Pulse onset times and voltages are absolute values (they do not stack).

-An alternate way of constructing the custom pulse train is to create a series of individual pulses using the ['PulseOnset'](xref:Bonsai.PulsePal.PulseOnset) operator, concatenate it and pass it as an array to the ['SendCustomPulseTrain'](xref:Bonsai.PulsePal.SendCustomPulseTrain) operator as follows.
+An alternate way of constructing the custom pulse train is to create a series of individual pulses using the [`PulseOnset`](xref:Bonsai.PulsePal.PulseOnset) operator, concatenate it and pass it as an array to the [`SendCustomPulseTrain`](xref:Bonsai.PulsePal.SendCustomPulseTrain) operator as follows.

 :::workflow
 ![Concat pulse onset](../workflows/concat-pulse-onset.bonsai)
 :::

 ## Custom waveform generation
-Custom pulse trains can also be constructed from a function generator and sent to the Pulse Pal using the ['SendCustomWaveform'](xref:Bonsai.PulsePal.SendCustomWaveform) operator.
+Custom pulse trains can also be constructed from a function generator and sent to the Pulse Pal using the [`SendCustomWaveform`](xref:Bonsai.PulsePal.SendCustomWaveform) operator.
 When sending the custom waveform to the Pulse Pal, the `CustomTrainIdentifier` needs to be set to either of the two custom train IDs that the Pulse Pal can store.
 As the custom pulse train is limited to 1000 pulses, only the first buffer of the function generator output should be captured and sent.

 :::workflow
 ![Send Custom Waveform](../workflows/send-custom-waveform.bonsai)